How to Use a Retatrutide Pen

 | Brands | BD Micro-Fine, NovoFine, Owen Mumford | Any standard pen needle with universal screw-on fitting |

-Key needle rules: Always use a new needle for each administration.
-Never leave a needle attached to the pen between uses—this can cause air entry, contamination, and medication leakage.
+Key needle rules: Always use a new needle for each injection.
+Never leave a needle attached to the pen between uses — this can cause air entry, contamination, and solution leakage.
 Dispose of used needles in a proper sharps container immediately after use.

 Our Research Standards